TobiasWienand/BCI/README.md

 ## train_test_scripts.py

-This function trains the neural network, predicts the class labels on the test data and returns the results.
+The fit_predict function trains the neural network, predicts the class labels on the test data and returns the results.
 Optionally the training is plotted.
+The fit_predict_confidences function works mostly the same but without visualization and logging.
+At the end, the confidences are extracted from the last (softmax) layer

+## Ensemble.py

+This implements an ensemble model, incorporating two Vision Transformer, each of which has been trained on either STFT or Shannon Wavelet transformed data.
+Using the confidences from both models, the class is predicted that has the highest sum confidence